 The proposed high hazard dam at Third Street would permanently destroy 1.1 acres on the northern edge of Glen Providence Park because the earthen dam design requires the removal of all the trees, native plants, habitat, wetlands, and trails in order to create a large grassy berm that will be the dam.
 Furthermore, the existence of a high hazard dam poses an inherent threat to the environment of the park and to the safety of park users, since dam failure can be catastrophic.

 Dam reconstruction does not preserve open green space, it degrades the quality of a beautiful natural area in a public park.
 Finally, the dam itself – paid for with approximately 4 million public tax dollars – would serve no public purpose.
-The dam and lake will not provide drinking water, generate electricity, or allow for pubic recreation.
+The dam and lake will not provide drinking water, generate electricity, or allow for public recreation.

 For more details on the history of the Broomall's Dam project, visit Friends of Glen Providence Park.